 Certain eye doctors offer treatment methods known as myopia control or myopia management.
 These include orthokeratology, bifocal or multifocal contact lenses, and eye drops like low dose atropine.
 Regular eyeglasses and contact lenses don't prevent its progression but do correct myopia so the child can see and function normally.

-If your child shows signs of myopia, schedule an eye exam with Dr. Bock Low Vision in San Gabriel and San Fernando Valleys as soon as possible.
+If your child shows signs of myopia, schedule an eye exam with Dr. Bock Low Vision in Fresno, Bakersfield, and Pismo Beach, California as soon as possible.

 How is myopia diagnosed?

 Your child's eye doctor will perform a thorough pediatric eye exam to diagnose myopia, which often includes a visual acuity test, where the eye doctor will use an eye chart made up of letters of varied sizes.
 If the test results indicate myopia, then the optometrist may shine a light into their eyes and evaluate the reflection off the retina to determine the degree of refractive error for their prescription.

 Can myopia lead to blindness?